nhsconnect/FHIR-NRLS-API/pages/retrieval/access_controls.md

 		<td>There must be a process for recording and verifying who the “Legal Parent” is.
 This may be the natural parent, but for a “Looked After Child”, it may be the Local Authority who may delegate to a professional carer or relative.</td>
 		<td>
 			<ul>
-				<li>Clinician must be able to record who a Child’s “Legal Parent” is</li>
+				<li>Clinician must be able to record who a Child’s “Legal Parent” is, and the source of and/or reason for the decision (e.g. Social Services)</li>
-				<li>Clinician must be able to amend who a Child’s “Legal Parent” is</li>
+				<li>Clinician must be able to amend who a Child’s “Legal Parent” is, and the source of and/or reason for the decision (e.g. Social Services)</li>
 			</ul>
 		</td>
 	</tr>